 The $1.25 million goal for matching funds was reached two years later on September 18th.
 Construction of the new complex was completed in the spring of 1995.
 In the new location, members voted to rename the organization, dropping “Little” to become Quincy Community Theatre.
 The 498-seat theatre was dedicated on September 8, 1995 with an inaugural performance entitled “Memories-A Musical Revue.”
 In 1998, the theatre celebrated 75 years of its founding.

 Barbara Rowell was Managing Artistic Director from 1983 until 2006.
 Dominic A. Cattero, the previous Director of Student Theatre/Head of Education, was Managing Artistic Director from 2006 to 2011, followed by Lenny Bart from 2011 to 2013.
 In July 2014 the Board of Directors decided to split the position, creating an Executive Director and an Artistic Director.
 Brandon Thomsen, the previous Director of Student Theatre/Head of Education was selected as Artistic Director and Dan Conboy was named Executive Director.
+After an amazing run, Dan Conboy retired as Executive Director in August 2018.
+QCT then welcomed Reagan Costigan as the new Executive Director.

 Due to the break in performances during WWII, the theatre celebrated its 75th Season in 2012 with a 75th Season Fund Drive.
 Throughout the year, QCT raised nearly $65,000 to replenish its Student Theatre Scholarships and for needed upgrades to its facility.